evitanegara/Email-Campaign-Intelligence-Dashboard-using-Power-BI/README.md

 ## Executive Summary

 The analysis reveals that email engagement peaks mid-week, with Wednesdays showing the highest opens and clicks.
-August was the best-performing month by clicks, while September led in opens but had a lower click-through rate.
+August was the best-performing month by clicks, while September led in opens but had a lower click through rate.
 Events and Webinars were the most effective campaign types, and Leads consistently outperformed Customers in both clicks and conversions.
 Most engagement occurred on desktop devices, but mobile also contributed significantly.
 Top conversion goals were Web Visits and Sign Ups, while Form Completions and Downloads underperformed.
 Asia led by total conversions, and Iceland had perfect engagement metrics, contrasting with high bounce and unsubscribe rates in countries like Afghanistan and Kosovo.
 ## Visualization
 <p align="center">
   <img src="https://github.com/user-attachments/assets/3a3fa00c-c5b4-4253-97e0-26140ef35f5e" alt="email campaign" width="700"/>